Skip to main content

 Oxford Transplant Centre

-Procedures undertaken at the Oxford Transplant Centre include kidney transplantation, pancreas transplantation and pancreatic islet transplantation.
+Procedures undertaken at Oxford Transplant Centre include:

-Health Collaborations
+Health collaborations

 We have strong links with the Nuffield Department of Surgery at the John Radcliffe Hospital, and we work closely with the Donor Transplant Coordinators.